-Refer to figure 6.
+Refer to figure 4.
 Position speed control lever in neutral.
-Position drive levers in neutral and engage the neutral lock latches (See Figure 9(b)).
+Position drive levers in neutral and engage the neutral lock latches (See Figure 7(b)).
 Drive lever linkages are shipped with upper ball joints installed.
 Thread a 3/8-24 LH jam nut, from the bolt bag, onto the lower end of each drive lever linkage.
 Identify the lower ball joints installed on hydro control arm weldments.
 Thread lower end of each drive lever linkage into the lower ball joint until hole in upper ball joint aligns with hole in drive lever.
-Install 5/16-18 x 1 3/4 hex cap screws and 5/8-18 nyloc nuts from the bolt bag and tighten.
-This will give an approximate setting for drive lever linkages; you will need to refer to Section 5.2.9 step d to complete the drive lever linkage adjustment.
+Install $5/16-18 \times 13/4$ hex cap screws and 5/8-18 nyloc nuts from the bolt bag and tighten.
+This will give an approximate setting for drive lever linkage adjustment.